• About

 Workplace violence prevention is a topic of great interest to social workers and mental health clinicians.
 This is because health care workers are more likely than workers overall to be assaulted at work, as per the U.S. Government Accountability Office (GAO, 2016).
 The most common types of assaults are hitting, kicking and beating and the […]

-Filed Under: Clinical Practice, Expert Interviews, General, Social Work Tagged With: Felix P. Nater, John D. Byrnes, social worker safety, workplace violence prevention
+Filed Under: Clinical Practice, Expert Interviews, Social Work Tagged With: Felix P. Nater, John D. Byrnes, social worker safety, workplace violence prevention

 Safety Tips for Social Workers [2 of 2]